National, state and local elections. Who can vote? Informative websites. 2018 Directory of Public Officials.

 Nov.
 6 last day to deliver absentee ballot in person to BOE

+Change of Address no later than 17 October.
 REMEMBER: You must be registered in order to vote.
-You may register if you will be 18 years of age by Election Day; a resident of the county for at least 30 days prior to the election, and a citizen of the United States.
+You may register if you are 18 years of age by Election Day; a resident of the county for at least 30 days prior to the election, and a citizen of the United States.
 If you have moved since the last time you voted, you must re-register.

 New York City BOE Executive Offices 32 Broadway,7th Floor New York, NY 10004 Tel: 212-487-5300